terraform-ibm-modules/documentation/README.md

 See [Contributing to the IBM Cloud Terraform modules project](docs/contributing-guidelines.md).

-!> **Important**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.
+:exclamation: **Important**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

 ## Reporting a bug or suggesting a feature